nosovk/flowershow/content/NA/Sales/flash-bet.md

 ### Components

 ### Platform
 The casino platform.
-For testing purposes, we will create a small game launcher which implements an API and allows creating a session with a defined currency and amount.
+For testing purposes, we will create game launcher which implements an API and allows creating a session with a defined currency and amount.

 ### Game Server (RGS API)
 This is the entry point for the Casino.
 It should implement the base RGS contract ([example here](https://realliveslots.com/docs/api#initialize-a-session)).
 After game session initialization, it stores user data in the DB.
 Also, this server sends postbacks to the casino to alter the user balance.